Green Dealflow » The Green Dealflow blog » What Is Renewable Energy?

 By utilizing biopower, the dependency on carbon-based fuels in power plants can be reduced, thereby decreasing the carbon footprint of electricity production.
 Unlike certain intermittent renewable energy sources, biopower offers increased flexibility in electricity generation and contributes to the reliability of the electric grid.

-However, energy created by burning biomass does create greenhouse gas emissions, but at lower levels than burning fossil fuels like coal, oil or gas.
-Despite this it is still considered a sustainable energy.
+However, the energy created by burning biomass does create greenhouse gas emissions, but at lower levels than burning fossil fuels like coal, oil, or gas.
+Despite this, it is still considered a sustainable energy.